Thomas Walsh (miner)

-Thomas Francis Walsh (April 2, 1850 – April 8, 1910) was an Irish-American miner who discovered one of the largest gold mines in America.
+Thomas Francis Walsh (April 2, 1850 – April 8, 1910) was an Irish-American miner who, in 1896 in Colorado, discovered one of the largest gold mines in the United States of America.

 Early life

 Walsh was born April 2, 1850, to Michael Walsh, a farmer, and Bridget Scully.
 He was most likely born on his father's farm, Baptistgrange, in Lisronagh, Tipperary, Ireland.
-He had two siblings: a sister Maria, who married Arthur Lafferty, a two-gun police sergeant in Leadville, Colorado, and a brother Michael, who died in 1904 in Denver, Colorado of dropsy of the liver.
+He had two siblings, who both also emigrated to the United States and settled in the West.
+His sister Maria married Arthur Lafferty, a two-gun police sergeant in Leadville, Colorado.
+Their brother Michael died in 1904 in Denver, Colorado, of dropsy of the liver.

-According to his daughter's book Father Struck It Rich, he became an apprentice to a millwright at the age of twelve and grew into a fine carpenter.
+According to his daughter Evalyn Walsh Mclean's book, Father Struck It Rich, Walsh became an apprentice to a millwright at the age of twelve and grew into a fine carpenter.

-In 1869, he and Maria emigrated to the United States after the death of their father.
+In 1869, he and his sister Maria emigrated to the United States after the death of their father.
 For a time, Thomas settled in Worcester, Massachusetts, with his aunts, Catherine and Bridget Walsh Power, who helped "shake the greenhorn off him."

 Career

-In the early 1870s Thomas he heeded the call to "go west, young man" and found himself in Colorado getting paid well for his carpentry skills.
-It has been said that at first Walsh was attracted to the opportunities that came with the gold rush, including trading goods and services at inflated prices, as opposed to the gold rush itself.
+In the early 1870s Walsh heeded the call to "Go West, young man" and settled in Colorado, where he was paid well for his carpentry skills.
+Walsh was said to be attracted to the opportunities that came with the gold rush, including trading goods and services at inflated prices, as opposed to gold mining itself.